NTTLimitedRD/plumbery/docs/fittings.defaults.rst

 Using defaults
 ==============

-In the first document of a fittings file, you can declare a section called defaults, this contains the default attributes for each of the nodes in the blueprints of subsequent documents.
+In the first document of a fittings file, you can add a ``defaults:`` directive.
+This will contain default attributes for each of the nodes in the blueprints of subsequent documents.

 For example: